ramamoorthyluxman/bpc/ibpc_py/README.md

-# Industrial Bin Picking Challenge (IBPC)
+# Perception Challenge For Bin-Picking

-This is the python entrypoint for the Industrial Bin Picking Challenge
+This is the python entrypoint for the Bin Picking Challenge

 ## Usage